 “Since a KPI for your campaign was sales, our team used CRO, or conversion rate optimization, to help understand how we can get more sales out of current traffic.
 We test different versions of landing pages and change certain layouts in the shopping cart to test the differences and see which will have the best results.
 Testing things like this have a direct impact on increasing sales.”

-While not every SEO provider will be doing CRO, the idea is no different than explaining to a client that building backlinks to a site will increase rank in the search engines, and in turn, should increase organic traffic.
+While not every SEO or link building provider will be doing the work of a CRO agency, the idea is no different than explaining to a client that building backlinks to a site will increase rank in the search engines, and in turn, should increase organic traffic.

 Q #4.
 “What Link Building Practices/Strategies do You use for my Site?”